Ahmed Elnaggar and Michael Heinzinger are helping computers read proteins as easily as you read this sentence.

 Elnaggar, the AI specialist, agreed.
 “We could only succeed because of this collaboration across different fields,” he said.

-See more stories online of researchers advancing science to fight COVID-19.
+See more stories online of researchers advancing science to fight COVID-19 and stay up to date with the latest healthcare news from NVIDIA.

 The image at top shows language models trained without labelled samples picking up the signal of a protein sequence that is required for DNA binding.